AmnesiaLabs/zen/README.md

 ## Donations

-If you'd like to support Zen's development and help accelerate bug fixes, feature add-ons & more – please feel free to donate [here via PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=alectrocute%40gmail.com&currency_code=USD&source=url) or BTC: `18mTfAgHzNkJe8dPcujMopcMnxPJd712TP`
+If you'd like to help support Zen's development and accelerate progress, we're accepting donations [via PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=alectrocute%40gmail.com&currency_code=USD&source=url) or BTC `18mTfAgHzNkJe8dPcujMopcMnxPJd712TP`.
+Sponsors of any amount >= $5 USD/mo. will recieve higher priority support in Zen-related GitHub issues as appreciation for your continued support.
+Please make sure to send a note along with the donation including any associated usernames (especially if you're using BTC).